Campsite Crags

 Koyubi Iwa - The Little Finger

-The first two routes are on the smaller slab to the left of the pinnacle.
+The first routes are on the smaller slabs to the left of the pinnacle.
+These are:

-(There is also an unclaimed line up the short slab a few metres up the gully to the left.
-I make it 5.10b and worthwhile, but it needs a lower-off.)
+The unclaimed line up the short slab a few metres up the gully to the left.
+I make it 5.10b and worthwhile, but it needs a lower-off.

 Gogatsu no Yuki - Snow in May 5.10c*** 24m

-A very good slab climb that would become more popular if it had real bolts and a real lower-off.
+A very good slab climb that should become more popular since it was re-equipped.

 Surprise Ending 5.10b* 9m